Nachoeigu/ai-automated-qa-professional/README.md

 # How to set it up?

-Create a info.txt file in your resume folder inside this repository.
+Create a info.md file in your resume folder inside this repository.
 Put the more information as possible about you, your preferences, salary expectation, your work experience, your background, certifications, courses, tools, etc.

-The info.txt file should contains the following sections:
+The info.md file should contains the following sections:
-ABOUT ME, JOB EXPERIENCE, EDUCATION and CERTIFICATIONS AND COURSES.
+ABOUT ME, PREFERENCES, JOB EXPERIENCE, PROJECTS, EDUCATION and CERTIFICATIONS AND COURSES.